-6.1 Computational Analysis of the Proposed Forecasting Algorithms with Small Choice Sets (with RECS data)
+6.1 Computational Time Analysis of the Proposed Forecasting Algorithms (with the RECS data)

 To assess the computational performance of the proposed forecasting algorithms (presented in Sections 4.1 and 4.2), several prediction experiments were undertaken with different samples of the 4382-household data, varying from 1000 households to the full-RECS sample of 4382 households.
-To recognize stochasticity, in each experiment, predictions were carried out repeatedly using several sets of draws of the ε_k terms, varying from 100 sets to 500 sets for each household.
+To recognize stochasticity, in each experiment, predictions were carried out repeatedly using several sets of draws of the $\varepsilon_k$ terms, varying from 100 sets to 500 sets for each household.
 Specifically, scrambled Halton sequences (Bhat 2003) of standard uniform distributions were generated and converted into Gumbel distributions with the scale parameter as estimated in the model and the location parameter as zero.

 For all prediction exercises, both the proposed forecasting procedures from Sections 4.1 and 4.2 were coded and executed in the Gauss matrix programming language.
-In addition, for comparison purposes, the gradient-based constrained optimization routines of the Constrained Maximum Likelihood (CML) module of Gauss were used to undertake the same prediction exercises.13 Further, the numerical bisection algorithm of von Haefen et al. (2004) was also coded in Gauss and used to assess its performance vis-à-vis the algorithms proposed in this paper and the gradient-based CML routines of Gauss.
+In addition, for comparison purposes, the gradient-based constrained optimization routines of the Constrained Maximum Likelihood (CML) module of Gauss were used to undertake the same prediction exercises.
+Further, the numerical bisection algorithm of von Haefen et al. (2004) was also

+&lt;sup>22Although the model estimation was pursued with the sample of 2473 household records containing exogenous energy consumption/expenditure information, forecasting exercises were conducted with the full survey sample of 4382 households.
+This enables us to directly use the population weights to expand the RECS sample to the population of 111.1 million housing units in the U.S. The CML module of Gauss uses a sequential programming method for constrained non-linear optimization, in coded in Gauss and used to assess its performance vis-à-vis the algorithms proposed in this paper and the gradient-based CML routines of Gauss.
 All predictions were performed with a desktop computer of 2.66GHz processing speed and 3.25GB Random Access Memory (RAM).